dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 Returning from ``signal``
 -------------------------

-Because a ``signal`` call is just like any other function call, it can return values.
+Because a :drm:`signal` call is just like any other function call, it can return values.
 It returns whatever values the handler function returns.
-In the above example, ``signal`` never returns because we break into the debugger, and the ``element`` function wouldn't do anything with the value if it did return, but your own code could call ``signal`` and handle any return values appropriately.
+In the above example, :drm:`signal` never returns because we break into the debugger, and the :drm:`element` function wouldn't do anything with the value if it did return, but your own code could call :drm:`signal` and handle any return values appropriately.

 This technique allows you to use conditions as a sort of callback.
-You can establish a condition handler that returns a rarely-needed value, and another deeply nested function could retrieve that value if needed by signaling that condition and then taking the return value of the ``signal`` function.
+You can establish a condition handler that returns a rarely-needed value, and another deeply nested function could retrieve that value if needed by signaling that condition and then taking the return value of the :drm:`signal` function.

 Restart handlers
 ----------------

-You can recover from a problem by returning a fall-back value from the ``signal`` function, but that technique has limitations.
+You can recover from a problem by returning a fall-back value from the :drm:`signal` function, but that technique has limitations.
 It does not provide much encapsulation or allow for complicated recovery information, and the recovery information has to be processed locally.